avaneev/biteopt/README.md

 CMA-ES which is also a well-performing stochastic optimization method.
 As of version 2021.1, BiteOpt's "solvability" exceeds CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g., [BBOB suite](https://coco.gforge.inria.fr/)).
-BiteOptDeep (e.g. with M=6) considerably outperforms CMA-ES in "solvability".
+BiteOptDeep (e.g., with M=6) considerably outperforms CMA-ES in "solvability".

-As a matter of sport curiosity, BiteOpt is able to solve in reasonable time almost all functions proposed in classic academic literature on global optimization.
+As a matter of sport curiosity, BiteOpt is able to solve, in reasonable time, almost all functions proposed in classic academic literature on global optimization.
 This is quite a feat for a derivative-free method (not to be confused with large-scale analytic and gradient-based global optimization